Rick Archer's Note: It is my hope that my

 ended up making a fool of myself.
 I don't wear a watch

-and didn't have anyone around to help keep me focused.
+nor did I have anyone around to help keep me focused.

 I ended up being 20 minutes late back to the bus.
-I

-busy crying my head off that I had lost all track of time.
+Overwhelmed with tears, I became so oblivious to reality that I had lost all track of time.